Rhabdomyosarcoma Pathology

 Signs and symptoms of rhabdomyosarcoma

+The clinical presentation may vary depending upon the site of the tumor.
+It is typically asymptomatic, particularly in the initial stages.
 A mass or area of localized swelling usually characterizes the initial presentation.
-Fewer than half of these patients present with pain.
+[3] Fewer than half of these patients present with pain.
+Pain, along with a rapidly growing mass, is typically seen in pleomorphic RMS.
+[10]

-Other symptoms, which depend on the location of tumor, include nasal discharge or airway obstruction, otorrhea, hearing loss, fetor (foul smell), and rapid proptosis.
-Cranial nerve palsies or other neurologic deficits indicate extension of the neoplasm into the skull base or central nervous system (CNS).
+Other symptoms, which depend on the location of the tumor, include nasal discharge or airway obstruction, otorrhea, hearing loss, fetor (foul smell), and rapid proptosis.
+Cranial nerve palsies or other neurological deficits indicate extension of the neoplasm into the skull base or central nervous system (CNS).

 Workup in rhabdomyosarcoma